2019-20 New York State Enacted Budget

 - UAlbany is expected to receive approximately $56.4 million in direct State tax support for State-operated campuses, similar to last year’s level

-- $18 million for a fourth round of the SUNY Performance Fund
+- $18 million for a fifth round of the SUNY Performance Fund

-- $7 million for the Educational Opportunity Centers/ATTAIN labs
+- Restoration of $7 million for the Educational Opportunity Centers/ATTAIN labs

 - Restoration of $600,000 for Graduate Diversity Fellowships

-- Funding was restored to $550 million for SUNY-wide critical maintenance, with a $196.6 million lump sum for high priority critical maintenance projects to be distributed by the Construction Fund
+- Funding was maintained at $550 million for SUNY-wide critical maintenance, with a $396.6 million lump sum for high priority critical maintenance projects to be distributed by the State University Construction Fund and $153.4 million allocated to State-operated campuses via formula, of which $9.744 million is included for UAlbany

 Student Financial Aid and Support